 Each cabin has 1 counselor for 6-8 campers who are within the same age range and one side of our camp is for our male campers and one side of the camp is for our female campers.
 We provide 3 meals each day with an evening snack.
 We also provide special dietary meals as well.

 All staff and campers will have their temperature taken every day and provided masks are to be worn when required.
-If any staff or camper exhibit any of the following: temperature above 98.7 degrees F, sore throat, continuous cough, trouble breathing, etc. they will be taken to the nearest emergency room.
+If any staff or camper exhibits any of the following: temperature above 98.7 degrees Fahrenheit, sore throat, continuous cough, trouble breathing, etc. they will be taken to the nearest emergency room.

 Sharon Baldwin-Montgomery, Founder

 Mrs. Sharon Baldwin-Montgomery is the Founder of Camp Winonah with over 45 years of residential camping experience.